batocera-linux/batocera.linux/batocera-Changelog.md

   AmstradCPC, AtariST, ZX81, ZXSpectrum, AppleII, AppleIIGS, Macintosh, Archimedes, Electron
 - gun : option to hide the crosshair in ES
 - Azahar 3DS emulator: Version 2120.1
+- Wine Proton 9.0.4 as a Wine runner from Kron4ek's Wine-Builds
 ### Fixed
 - Fix some problems in ES and Batocera with IPv6 networks
 - Fix ES behavior with usb network tethering